BenchLabs/bench-technology-handbook/how-we-use-our-principles.md

 # How we use our principles

-Before reading this guide, please read the detailed description of the [Bench Principles](https://bench.co/go/culture/) and the [Technology Principles](technology-principles.md).
+Before reading this guide, please read the [Bench Principles](https://bench.co/go/culture/) and [Technology Principles](technology-principles.md).

 ## Why principles?